Go to main content

 Possible master theses at the Institute of Marine Research

-Here is an overview of possible theses at IMR from spring 2024 and onwards.
+Here is an overview of possible theses at IMR from autumn 2024 and onwards.
 The theses are here listed by research program.

 NB!
 Contact must be established with an internal supervisor at the university as soon as possible in cases where it is not already stated.